The pandemic has changed everything. We all know that. We can all feel it.

 What is the Leading to Learn Accelerator?

-It includes self-paced modules, book study, and reflection exercises PLUS biweekly live group learning sessions, access to me and Isao Yoshino, and a community discussion platform with your learning cohort.
+It includes self-paced modules, book study, and reflection exercises (PLUS biweekly live group learning sessions, access to me and Isao Yoshino, and a community discussion platform if you join a community cohort).

 In this Accelerator, you will learn how to listen more, be more present, ask better questions and return to the human-centered leadership that is burning inside you but has perhaps been overshadowed by the external things you face every day.